SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![TeacherHP](./testImage/TeacherScreen/TeacherHP.JPG)

-- If I click on Booked Lectures I can see the list of the students booked for my next lectures.
+- If I click on `Booked Lectures` I can see the list of the students booked for my next lectures.
 In this case, there are zero bookings.

 ![BookedLectureNoStudents](./testImage/TeacherScreen/BookedLectureWithoutBookings.JPG)

-### Test 4 (A teacher access to list of student booked)
+### Test 4 (A teacher accesses to list of student booked)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)